Jacorb90/Prestige-Tree/docs/layer-features.md

 - resetsNothing: **optional**, returns true if this layer shouldn't trigger any resets when you prestige.

-- incr_order: **optional**, an array of layer ids.
-When this layer is unlocked for the first time, the "order" value for any not-yet-unlocked layers in this list increases.
+- increaseUnlockOrder: **optional**, an array of layer ids.
+When this layer is unlocked for the first time, the unlockOrder value for any not-yet-unlocked layers in this list increases.
 This can be used to make them harder to unlock.

 - should_notify: **optional**, a function to return true if this layer should be highlighted in the tree.